 You must lie face down for this procedure with a cushion under your stomach for comfort and to arch your back.
 The back doctor uses a fluoroscope to find the small opening at the base of your sacrum called the sacral hiatus.
 Refer to the top illustration.

-Once the doctor has located the sacral hiatus, he numbs the skin with a local anesthetic.
-Using the same thin needle, he then applies the anesthetic to all the tissue down to the surface of the sacral hiatus.
+Once the doctor has located the sacral hiatus, he or she numbs the skin with a local anesthetic.
+Using the same thin needle, your doctor then applies the anesthetic to all the tissue down to the surface of the sacral hiatus.
 Again, see the top illustration.

 The physician then guides a second needle through the anesthetized track and into the epidural space of your lower spine.
 Your doctor carefully inserts the needle about one to two centimeters into the epidural space.
 The middle illustration shows this.

 4. INJECTING THE CONTRAST DYE

 Once inside the sacral hiatus space, a contrast or non-allergenic iodine-based solution is injected, as shown in the middle illustration.
 This solution helps the physician see the diseased or injured areas in the fluoroscope images.
 These are the places causing your pain.

 5. INJECTING THE STEROID MEDICATION

 Your physician injects the steroid/anesthetics mix into the epidural space, bathing the painful area in medication.
 This is shown in the bottom illustration.